Breakfast Sliders

 For tailgate sandwiches, use a disposable foil pan or wrap each slider individually in foil, so everything stays warm.

-Breakfast Sliders FAQ
+Breakfast Sliders Recipe FAQ

-What can I serve with this breakfast sliders recipe?
+What can I serve with breakfast sliders?

 Hawaiian roll breakfast sliders are easily a complete meal on their own!

-Although, if you want to add something else to the meal, fresh fruit is always a good idea.
 I often make a big bowl of fruit salad because it goes well with the sliders, plus it stays fresh in the fridge for the entire week.

-Can I double this Hawaiian roll breakfast sliders recipe?
+Can I double this breakfast sliders recipe?

 You sure can!
 Use a 24-count package of rolls and scale up the ingredients.
 Or, simply make several batches at the same time.